microsoft/PowerToys/README.md

  - Added a new Dashboard home page, with quick access for enabling modules, short descriptions and activation methods.
 Thanks [@niels9001](https://github.com/niels9001) for the design and UI work that made this possible!
  - Fixed a typo in the Hosts File Editor page.
 Thanks [@Deepak-Sangle](https://github.com/Deepak-Sangle)!
  - Added a lock icon to the flyout listing of all modules when its enabled state is controlled by policy.
+ - The "All apps" list in the flyout will now list all apps even if their enabled state is controlled by policy.

 ### Video Conference Mute